 If Justin Maloney isn’t panicked about how Covid-19 is affecting the hospitality industry, it’s because, in a way, he’s been here before.
 In 2015, the lockout laws wiped out business at his busy modern-Asian eatery, Jimmy Liks, in Potts Point.

-This time around, he and wife Kirsty saw what was coming.
+Before the country went into lockdown last year, he and wife Kirsty saw what was coming.
 A week before government-mandated social distancing effectively shut down businesses across the country, they made changes, cancelling 70 percent of gigs for the new iteration of Jimmy Liks – a food truck that visits markets and events such as the Royal Easter Show – to focus efforts on home delivery under the name Mrs Liks.

 “It started with a few regulars at markets asking us to make things for them to take home and eat,” says Maloney.
 “We’ve extended the menu so we’re doing something that’s 50 per cent the kind of food I raised my family on, and 50 per cent what I’ve done in my restaurant.”